Configure a manual time source for a selected client computer

-The following procedure uses the w32tm command-line tool.
-For more information about the w32tm command, type w32tm /? at a command prompt or see Windows Time Service Tools and Settings (http://go.microsoft.com/fwlink/?LinkId=112116).
+For more information about the w32tm command, type w32tm /? at a command prompt or see Windows Time Service Tools and Settings on the Microsoft Web site (https://go.microsoft.com/fwlink/?LinkId=42984).

 To configure a manual time source for a selected client computer

-To display the time difference between the local computer and a time source, at the command prompt, type the following command, and then press ENTER:
+Type the following command to display the time difference between the local computer and a target computer, and then press ENTER:

-Specifies the Domain Name System (DNS) name or IP address of the NTP server that you are comparing the local computer's time against, such as time.windows.com.
+Specifies the DNS name or IP address of the NTP server that you comparing the local computer's time against.

 Specifies the number of time samples that will be returned from the target computer to test basic NTP communication.

-Open UDP port 123 for outgoing traffic on the firewall, if necessary.
+Open UDP port 123 for outgoing traffic on firewall if needed.

-Open UDP port 123 (or a different port that you have selected) for incoming NTP traffic.
+Open UDP port 123 (or a different port you have selected) for incoming NTP traffic.

-To configure a manual time source for the selected computer, at the command prompt, type the following command, and then press ENTER:
+Type the following command to configure a manual time source for the selected computer and then press ENTER: